raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

     ```python
     # create a string to hold the first part of the URL
     WUurl = "https://weatherstation.wunderground.com/weatherstation/updateweatherstation.php?"
-    WU_station_id = "XXXXX" # Modify this variable so that in contains your PWS Id
+    WU_station_id = "XXXX" # Modify this variable so that in contains your PWS Id
-    WU_station_pwd = "YYYYYYY" # Modify this variable so that in contains your Password
+    WU_station_pwd = "YYYY" # Modify this variable so that in contains your Password
     WUcreds = "ID=" + WU_station_id + "&PASSWORD="+ WU_station_pwd
     date_str = "&dateutc=now"
     action_str = "&action=updateraw""

     ```
+    --- collapse ---
+    ---
+    title: Notes for Raspberry Pi Oracle Weather Station schools
+    ---
     Note that you don't need to create a string for the time stamp of each reading.
 Weather Underground will create this value based on when it received the data if you use the parameter value 'now' in your HTTP request.
-If you were storing weather readings and uploading them in bulk later, you would need to format a time stamp for each record before sending it.
+If you want to store weather readings and uploading them in bulk later, perhaps at the same time as you upload to the Oracle database,  you would need to format a time stamp for each record before sending it.

+    ---/collapse ---

+    Don't forget to replace ```XXXX``` and ```YYYY``` with your Weather Underground PWS ID and password.
 If you can't find where you noted down the Personal Weather Station (PWS) credentials which Weather Underground issued you, you can always look them up [here](https://www.wunderground.com/personal-weather-station/mypws){:target="_blank"}.

 Start with a single measurement to check the process.
 For example, your humidity readings.